Lakewood Mental Health Services

 Personalized Care

-• Coping Skills Development – Coping skills are essential to help with symptom management and quieting negative thoughts or feelings.
+- Coping Skills Development – Coping skills are essential for managing symptoms and quieting negative thoughts and feelings.

 Medication Stabilization